CalvinNeo/CFortranTranslator/README.md

 ### operators
-1. defined operators is not supported yet
+1. according to R311, defined operators shouldd have NO digits in their names

+    this rule is necessary, considering `2.e2.0` is float, not a operator `e2` with two operands `2` and `0`

 #### intrinsic operators